cocktail-collective/cocktail/README.md

 or install in a virual environment.

-`Note: Git LFS is required to checkout this repository`
+`Note: Git LFS is required to checkout this repository, without LFS Images will be missing.`

 ``` bash
 git clone https://github.com/cocktail-collective/cocktail.git